-- 1. compliance with all state and federal laws, DOH guidance documents, and HH policy related to consents to prevent unauthorized access and sharing of PHI; - 2. appropriate DOH-numbered form(s) must be used; - address processes to update consents and assure consents remain on file (for example when a member who could not previously self-consent can now selfconsent such as when a child turns 18 years of age, or become pregnant, married, or a parent); - address and document any limitations/restrictions set by the member regarding the sharing of PHI, and the use of agency-specific HIPAA compliant consent forms to document such limitations, where applicable.
-For example: member
+- compliance with all state and federal laws, DOH guidance documents, and HH policy related to consents to prevent unauthorized access and sharing of PHI: - 2. appropriate DOH-numbered form(s) must be used.
+NOTE: Forms can be entered into the EHR as long as the document is not altered in any way and the integrity and specific wording/language of the form is unchanged. - address processes to update consents and assure consents remain on file (for example when a member who could not previously self-consent can now selfconsent such as when a child turns 18 years of age, or become pregnant, married, or a parent); - 4. address and document any limitations/restrictions set by the member regarding the sharing of PHI, and the use of agency-specific HIPAA compliant consent forms to document such limitations, where applicable.
+For example: member wants daughter listed as emergency contact but has not given her access to other specified information; - 5. assure member rights are addressed during the signing of consent.
+Individual(s) signing consent (member and/or designee) must fully understand the content and intended use: e.g., voluntary enrollment; the sharing of (PHI) to support the

-- wants daughter listed as emergency contact but has not given her access to other specified information; - 5. assure member rights are addressed during the signing of consent.
-Individual(s) signing consent (member and/or designee) must fully understand the content and intended use: e.g., voluntary enrollment; the sharing of (PHI) to support the provision of HHCM services; the development of a plan of care and establishment of a care team (multidisciplinary team) approved by the member; ability to update consent information; etc. (For HHSC, the required FAQ and documentation that the FAQ was reviewed with the parent/guardian/legally authorized representative accomplishes ensuring the understanding of the signed consent forms); - 6. consideration must be given to using forms in the language most suitable for the member with regard for limited English Proficiency (LEP), cultural competency, physical limitations, etc.; - 7. offer and provide a copy of the completed and signed consent form(s) to the member: - 8. maintain completed and signed consents in the member's record, or document why a required consent or parts of consent (e.g., HHSC, section 2 of the DOH 5201) were not completed; - 9. assure a system is in place for HHs to obtain information from their CMAs to support the transfer of consent information into the MAPP-HHTS.
+- provision of HHCM services; the development of a plan of care and establishment of a care team (multidisciplinary team) approved by the member; ability to update consent information; etc. (For HHSC, the required FAQ and documentation that the FAQ was reviewed with the parent/guardian/legally authorized representative accomplishes ensuring the understanding of the signed consent forms); - 6. consideration must be given to using forms in the language most suitable for the member with regard for limited English Proficiency (LEP), cultural competency, physical limitations, etc.; - 7. offer and provide a copy of the completed and signed consent form(s) to the member: - 8. maintain completed and signed consents in the member's record, or document why a required consent or parts of consent were not completed;